 Q: Do you need an official transcript or can I send a copy?

 A: We need an official transcript from every institution attended.
 Transcripts older than 6 months will not be accepted.
-You can have your school send it by mail, or you may bring it to the Prospective Student Center in Davis Hall, Room 123.
+You can have your school send it by mail (info here), or you may bring it to the Prospective Student Center in Davis Hall, Room 123.
 Some schools can sent transcripts to us electronically--ask your school!

 Q: What SAT/ACT scores are acceptable for freshman admission?